ishitadu/BlastShell/README.md

 ##### _Version & License_
  BlastShell is an open-source project based on Python 3.8.3 and it's licensed under MIT License!
 If you want to contribute, then go ahead!
 Just make sure you have read the LICENSE file correctly!
  You can read, modify and redistribute the project only if you have a copy of the license.
-Grab one from here:

 ##
 ### Installation Instructions